Top 10 Best Prison Movies of All Time: AffairsTime

 Le Trou (The Hole) trailer

-Which Prisoners Movie is the Most Realistic?
+Which Prison Movie Feels the Most Real?

-Among the prisoners films I’ve discussed, “A Prophet” (Un prophète) stands out as one of the most realistic depictions of prison life.
+Among all the films often ranked as the best prison movies of all time, A Prophet (Un prophète) stands out as one of the most authentic depictions of prison life ever put on screen.

 ‘A Prophet’ Trailer